The information surrounding collagen is overwhelming. Its popularity has led to a surge of articles, facts, opinions, and myths.

-The collagen you get from bone broth, is actually gelatin.
+The collagen you get from bone broth is actually gelatin.
 Don’t worry though, it’ll still give you the benefits of collagen.
 Gelatin is just the cooked version.
-It absorbs better than regular collagen because cooking helps break down collagen into smaller pieces.
+It absorbs better than regular collagen because cooking helps break down the collagen into smaller pieces.

-You’ll get less nutrients from powdered gelatin, but it’s perfect for making gummies, certain desserts, and as a sauce thickener.
+You’ll get fewer nutrients from powdered gelatin, but it’s perfect for making gummies, certain desserts, and as a sauce thickener.
 Yum!

 7. Sick of shakes?
 Try this.

 You already know what you can do with gelatin (#6).
 But did you know you can bake and cook with collagen peptides?

 It’s true.
 They have a high heat tolerance, so they can stand up to just about anything you can dish out.
 Plus, they mix super easy.

 8. Flexible collagen is in your bones

 Collagen forms the matrix of your bones.
 Think of it as the frame of a house.
 Minerals then attach themselves to the collagen matrix (the frame) to help build strong bones.

 If you’ve ever put a chicken bone in vinegar and it turned into “rubber”, you’ve seen the flexible, collagen matrix.